messkely/alx-project-nexus/README.md

-# 🛒 ALX E-Commerce Backend - AWS EC2
+# 🛒 ALX E-Commerce Backend - Multi-Deployment

 A enterprise-grade, scalable, and secure backend system for an e-commerce platform.
-This project demonstrates real-world backend architecture with comprehensive security, testing, and AWS EC2 deployment capabilities.
+This project demonstrates real-world backend architecture with comprehensive security, testing, Docker containerization, and multiple deployment options (Docker, AWS EC2).

 ---